-As Sir David Tweedie CA once observed, the Lord's Prayer has only 56 words.
+As Sir David Tweedie CA observed when he was President of ICAS, the Lord's Prayer has only 56 words.
 The US Declaration of Independence has 300.
 And the European Commission Directive on the Importation of Caramel Products has 26,911.
-The Taxes Act defies such a word count especially when Finance Bill 2012 introduces 670 pages and requires 508 pages of explanatory notes.
-Finance Act 2013 adds another 648 pages and requires 528 pages of explanatory notes.
-In addition to these changes, the tribunals and courts have been busy issuing decisions which can change the law.